Some awesome stories about nursing life—and sometimes about money

 After almost five years of this, I nearly had a mental breakdown.
 Can you imagine working a 12-hour shift, then coming home and being unable to sleep because you’re so anxious about your next shift?

-Even though I hated my life and my job, I’m fortunate to have gained valuable clinical experience during that time and to have met a mentor who taught me how to make money outside of the hospital.
-(I’ll tell you more about that side hustle later.)
+Even though I hated my life and my job, I’m fortunate to have gained valuable clinical experience during that time that have eventually helped me land a better job.

 New Beginnings